In our third and final film, we explore how magnetic fields, sound and vibration can influence the biology of plants, animals and humans.

-Tesla producing machines that were capable of producing a wide range of electromagnetic frequencies that were used to supply electricity to the patients.
-However, he often gave demonstrations in his lab on machines that produced physical vibrations in the human body.
-He felt that it was a good way to increase circulation inside the organs and remove waste products form the digestive system.
+Tesla’s high frequency apparatus machines were capable of producing a wide range of electromagnetic frequencies that were used to supply electricity to the patients.
+However, he often gave demonstrations in his laboratory that produced physical vibrations inside the human body and felt that it was a good way to increase blood circulation inside the organs and remove waste products form the digestive system.
 To accomplish this, patients stood on an oscillating plate that shook the body.

-Connoisseurs of music prefer to listen to analog records instead of digital CD’s because they like the way the sound feels.
+For example, connoisseurs of music prefer to listen to analog records instead of digital CD’s because they like the way the sound feels.
 The key word is “feels.”
-Analog Vinyl records contain waves of grooves that move a needle that is connected to a magnetic coil of wire in the pickup cartridge that creates electricity.
-It is then amplified and sent to a coil of wire in a speaker to move the air in the room.
+Analog vinyl records contain waves or grooves that move a needle that is connected to a magnetic coil of wire in the pickup cartridge.
+That movement creates electricity which is then amplified and sent to a coil of wire in a speaker to move the air in the room.
 The entire signal path remains as an analog wave.

-Digital is all about bits of one and zeros – numbers that try to reproduce the analog sound and most people can’t tell the difference between analog and digital.
-Seasoned musicians and record producers can feel the difference because the shape of the analog sound waveforms are absorbed by your body and eardrum – and they have a different effect on your body.
-They say that it feels warmer.
-Music therapists believe orchestra conductors seem to live the longest healthiest lives because they are surrounded by live analog acoustic music instruments that physically vibrate the body.
+Digital sound is produced by computer bits of one and zeros – numbers that try to reproduce the analog sound wave shape.
+Most people can’t tell the difference between analog and digital sound, however, seasoned musicians and record producers can feel the difference because the wave shapes of analog and digital sound are have a different subtle effect on our body.
+They say analog sound feels warmer.
+Music therapists believe orchestra conductors live long healthy lives because they are surrounded by live analog acoustic music instruments that physically vibrate the body.

-To understand how wave shapes effect the body, we visit the Moog factory that creates analog music synthesizers to see how they are made and then interview August Worley, the inventor of the Moog Voyager synthesizer.
-August teaches the Bob Moog School of Music where students learn how the various shapes to sound effect your body.
-August has also created an analogue electronic instrument to recreate the vibrational effects of a quartz crystal singing bowl.
+To understand how wave shapes effect the body, we visit the Moog factory that create analog music synthesizers to see how they are made and then interview August Worley, the head engineer of the Moog Voyager synthesizer.
+August teaches for the Bob Moog School of Music where students learn how the various frequencies and sound waves shapes effect your body.

-Music is also used to treat Alzheimer patients to bring them out of dementia and we visit the Alzheimer Society of Toronto to learn about their sound project.
-Sound can also be used to vibrate speakers in a chair and we discover that a 40 hertz acoustic vibration can to help illuminate the symptoms of Alzheimer and fibromyalgia.
+Music can also be used to treat Alzheimer patients to bring them out of their dementia.
+We visit the Alzheimer Society of Toronto to learn about their music project that use music to improve memory in patients that suffer from dimentia.
+Chairs that contain speakers that vibrate with a 40 hertz acoustic tone can also reduce the symptoms of Alzheimer disease.

 Ultrasound can not be heard with our ears but when HIFU – High Intensity Foucused ultrasound transducers are focussed on tumours – these sound waves can destroy the cancer and leave the healthy tissue intact.